 When painkillers kill people

-In 2016, 46 people in the United States died every day from an overdose of prescription painkillers, and many more became addicted, according to the Centers for Disease Control and Prevention (CDC).
+Every day, 44 people in the United States die from an overdose of prescription painkillers, and many more become addicted, according to the Centers for Disease Control and Prevention (CDC).

 Opioids, also called narcotics, are a group of drugs prescribed for pain relief.
 They include: